SingularitiesCR/aleph-docs/_docs/information-sets/survey-operations.md

 ## Hypotesis

-Returns if the each of the belief systems will  [Believes](doc:survey-operations#section-believes) a hypothesis after be Revised by the assumption.
+Returns if each of the belief systems will  [Believes](doc:survey-operations#section-believes) a hypothesis after being Revised by the assumption.

 #### YAML
 ```yaml